stackdio/stackdio/docs/contributor_guide.md

 * and, if you're working on multiple things or your changes are going to be somewhat large, it's generally recommended to create a branch for each piece of work you're doing. [[Tutorial](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository)]

 > NOTE: SaltStack has a [great guide](http://docs.saltstack.com/topics/development/hacking.html) on how to work within their project and it mostly applies to stackd.io as well

+# Pull request guidelines

+## Branch name

+The branch name that the pull request originates from should start with either `feature/` or `bugfix/`, depending on its contents.
+The rest of the branch name should describe the contents of the patch, preferably by being an Issue#.
+Issue#'s are required for `bugfix/` branches.

+## Code style and quality

+### PEP8 compatibility

+All pull requests must meet PEP8 compatibility

+## Tests

+Pull requests will be easier to review and understand if they contain automated tests for the functionality changed.
+As such, pull requests with tests are more likely to be accepted more quickly.